 The Special Limited Partner holds a performance participation interest in BREIT OP that entitles it to receive an allocation of BREIT OP's total return to its capital account.
 Total return is defined as distributions paid or accrued plus the change in NAV.
-Under the BREIT OP agreement, the annual total return will be allocated solely to the Special Limited Partner after the other unit holders have received a total return of % (after recouping any loss carryforward amount) and such allocation will continue until the allocation between the Special Limited Partner after the other unit holders have received a total return of % (after recouping any loss carryforward amount) and such allocation will continue until the allocation between the Special Limited Partner after the Special Limited Partner will receive an allocation of 12.5% of the annual total return.
-The allocation of the performance participation interest is ultimately determined at the end of each calendar year and will be paid in cash, Class 1 units of BREIT OP, or class 5 units of BREIT OP, at the election of the Special Limited Partner.
+Under the BREIT OP agreement, the annual total return will be allocated solely to the Special Limited Partner after the other unit holders have received a total return of 5% (after recouping any loss carryforward amount) and such allocation will continue until the allocation between the Special Limited Partner and all other unit holders is equal to 12.5% and 87.5%, respectively.
+Thereafter, the Special Limited Partner will receive an allocation of 12.5% of the annual total return.
+The allocation of the performance participation interest is ultimately determined at the end of each calendar year and will be paid in cash, Class I units of BREIT OP, or Class B units of BREIT OP, at the election of the Special Limited Partner.
 During the years ended December 31, 2020, 2019, and 2018, the Company recognized \$192.6 million, \$141.4 million and \$37.5 million, respectively, of Performance Participation Allocation Expense in the Company's Consolidated Statement of Operations.

 In January 2021, the Company issued approximately 15.5 million Class I units and 1.1 million Class B units in BREIT OP to the Special Limited Partner as payment for the 2020 performance participation allocation.
-Such units were eissued at the NAV per unit as of December 31, 2020.
-Subsequent to the Class I units and Class B units being issued, 9,7 million of such units were redeemed for \$111.9 million and 1.1 million of such units were exchanged for unregistered Class I shares in the Company.
-In January 2020, the Company issued approximately 11.7 million Class B units in BREIT OP to the Special Limited Partner as payment for the 2019 performance participation allocation.
-Such Class I shares in the Company.
-In January 2020, the Company issued approximately 11.7 million Class B units in the Special Limited Partner as payment for the 2019 performance participation allocation.
-Such Class I units and 0.7 million Class B units in the Special Limited Partner as payment for the 2019 performance participation allocation.
-Such Class I units and 0.7 million Class B units in the Special Limited Partner as payment for the 2019 performance participation allocation.
-Such Class I units were evalued at the NAV per unit as of December 31, 2019.
-Subsequent to the Class B units being issued, 7.3 million of such units were redeemed for \$83.6 million and 0.8 million of such units were exchanged for unregistered Class I shares in the Company.
+Such units were issued at the NAV per unit as of December 31, 2020.
+Subsequent to the Class I units and Class B units being issued, 9.7 million of such units were redeemed for \$111.9 million and 1.1 million of such units were exchanged for unregistered Class I shares in the Company.
+In January 2020, the Company issued approximately 11.7 million Class I units and 0.7 million Class B units in BREIT OP to the Special Limited Partner as payment for the 2019 performance participation allocation.
+Such Class I units were issued at the NAV per unit as of December 31, 2019.
+Subsequent to the Class I units and Class B units being issued, 7.3 million of such units were redeemed for \$83.6 million and 0.8 million of such units were exchanged for unregistered Class I shares in the Company.
 In January 2019, the Company issued approximately 3.5 million Class I units in BREIT OP to the Special Limited Partner as payment for the 2018 performance participation allocation.
 Such Class I units were issued at the NAV per unit as of December 31, 2018.
 Subsequent to the Class I units being issued, 0.4 million of such units were redeemed for \$4.3 million and 1.1 million of such units were exchanged for unregistered Class I shares in the Company.
 As of December 31, 2020, Blackstone and its employees, including the Company's executive officers, continue to own an aggregate of \$214.7 million worth of shares of the Company and Class I and Class B units of BREIT OP.
 The remaining Class I units held by the Special Limited Partner are included in Redeemable Non-Controlling Interest on the Company's Consolidated Balance Sheets.